bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is Anthos</summary><br><b>
-It is a managed application platform for organisations like enterprises that require quick modernisation and certain levels of consistency of their legacy applications in a hybrid or multicloud world.
+It is a managed application platform for organisations like enterprises that require quick modernisation and certain levels of consistency for their legacy applications in a hybrid or multicloud world.
 From this explanation the core ideas can be drawn from these statements;

 * Managed -> the customer does not need to worry about the underlying software intergrations, they just enable the API.
 * application platform -> It consists of open source tools like K8s, Knative, Istio and Tekton